uspki/policies/certificate-policy.md

 ## 3.2 Initial identity validation

 ### 3.2.1 Method to prove possession of private key
-Issuing CA's SHALL describe the method(s) used to prove possession of private keys in the Certification Practice Statement(s).
+Issuing CA's shall describe the method(s) used to prove possession of private keys in the Certification Practice Statement(s).

 Example: The CA verifies the digital signature on a signed object.
 The signed object is a PKCS#10 certification signing request.

 ### 3.2.2 Authentication of Organization and Domain Identity

-All Domain Validation certificates issued under this Certificate Policy MAY include Subject Identity Information of countryName and SHALL NOT include any other Subject Identity Information with the exception of the required Common Name.
-If the Applicant requests a Domain Validation Certificate that will contain Subject Identity Information to include the the countryName field, then the CA SHALL verify the country associated with the Subject using a verification process meeting the requirements of Section 3.2.2.3.
+All Domain Validation certificates issued under this Certificate Policy may include Subject Identity Information of countryName and shall not include any other Subject Identity Information with the exception of the required Common Name.
+If the Applicant requests a Domain Validation Certificate that will contain Subject Identity Information to include the the countryName field, then the CA shall verify the country associated with the Subject using a verification process meeting the requirements of Section 3.2.2.3.

-All Organization Validation certificates issued under this Certificate Policy SHALL include Subject Identity Information of countryName **and** Organization **and** State and SHALL NOT include any other Subject Identity Information with the exception of the required Common Name.
-If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and Organization and State, then the CA SHALL verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements Section 3.2.2.1.
+All Organization Validation certificates issued under this Certificate Policy shall include Subject Identity Information of countryName **and** Organization **and** State and shall not include any other Subject Identity Information with the exception of the required Common Name.
+If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and Organization and State, then the CA shall verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements Section 3.2.2.1.

-Issuing CA's SHALL describe these verification processes in the Certification Practice Statement(s).
+Issuing CA's shall describe these verification processes in the Certification Practice Statement(s).

-The CA SHALL inspect any document relied upon under this Section for alteration or falsification.
+The CA shall inspect any document relied upon under this Section for alteration or falsification.

 #### 3.2.2.1 Identity
 Any Organization Validation certificates issued under this Certificate Policy are for U.S. Government mission purposes and for consumers, partners, and other relying parties to identify the U.S. as the subject.
-All Organization Validation certificates SHALL include Subject Identity Information of countryName **and** Organization **and** State and SHALL NOT include any other Subject Identity Information with the exception of the required Common Name.
+All Organization Validation certificates shall include Subject Identity Information of countryName **and** Organization **and** State and shall not include any other Subject Identity Information with the exception of the required Common Name.
 See Section 7.1.4.2.2.

-If the Subject Identity Information is to include the name of our organization (o=U.S. Government), the CA SHALL verify the identity and address of the organization and that the address is the Applicant's address of existence or operation.
-Asserting U.S. Government as the organization SHALL be verified by the CA using documentation provided by, or through communication with, at least one of the following:
+If the Subject Identity Information is to include the name of our organization (o=U.S. Government), the CA shall verify the identity and address of the organization and that the address is the Applicant's address of existence or operation.
+Asserting U.S. Government as the organization shall be verified by the CA using documentation provided by, or through communication with, at least one of the following:

 1. A government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
 2. A third party database that is periodically updated and considered a Reliable Data Source such as the DotGov and DotMil Domain Name Registrars;
 3. \<not allowed>
 4. An Attestation Letter.

-The CA MAY use the same documentation or communication described in 1 through 4 above to verify both the Applicant's identity and address.
+The CA may use the same documentation or communication described in 1 through 4 above to verify both the Applicant's identity and address.

 _Practice Note:_ U.S. Government entities are in the jurisdiction of the U.S. Government.
-Verification of the domain to be part of the U.S. Government as the top level organization (o=U.S. Government) SHOULD suffice to assert the U.S. Government primary headquarter locations for address.
+Verification of the domain to be part of the U.S. Government as the top level organization (o=U.S. Government) should suffice to assert the U.S. Government primary headquarter locations for address.
 This Certificate Policy relies upon the establishment of three branches of the U.S. Government as defined in the U.S. Constitution.
 All three branches of the U.S. Government have primary headquarters located in the city of Washington in the District of Columbia in the United States of America. _End Practice Note_

 #### 3.2.2.2 DBA/Tradename
-Subject Identity Information SHALL NOT include a DBA or tradename.
+Subject Identity Information shall not include a DBA or tradename.

 #### 3.2.2.3 Verification of Country